anthonyshew/pulumi-aws/README.md

 # The deployment flow is...

 0. Code is brought from branches into develop.
-When ready... (work it out, baby)
+When ready... (write that app, baby)
 1. Code is committed to stage. (manual)
 2. Github action runs unit tests and lints.
 (GHA)
 3. Pulumi provisions resources for stages.
 (GHA)